danimal521/Ingestor/README.md

 # Ingestor
-This will be a container that can run on the Azure Stack edge to ingest all IoT Edge messages
+This will be a container that can run on the Azure Stack Edge to ingest all IoT Edge messages